- Emotional Regulation Group

 Benefits of a group

 Joining a group of strangers may sound intimidating at first, but group therapy provides benefits that individual therapy may not.
-Psychologists say, in fact, that group members are almost always surprised by how rewarding the group experience can be.
+Mental Health Professionals say, in fact, that group members are almost always surprised by how rewarding the group experience can be.

 Groups can act as a support network and a sounding board.
 Other members of the group often help you come up with specific ideas for improving a difficult situation or life challenge, and hold you accountable along the way.